Slack Webhooks: A Deep Dive

 Open APIs and webhooks have allowed us to translate messages from Slack to Microsoft Teams and vice versa.

-By enabling clients, freelancers, and suppliers to chat in universal channels, everyone can collaborate together, share files, reply to message threads, and edit messages—all from their tool of choice.
+Everyone can collaborate together, share files, reply to message threads, and edit messages—all from their tool of choice.

 - Basic messages